dmmagdal/HuggingfaceOfflineDownloader/onnx_converter/README.md

  - There is a distinct difference between using the `optimum-cli` (from the `optimum` package) and the conversion script provided by `transformers.js`.
      - If you intend to deploy your models to JS with `transformers.js`, set up a virtual environment (`conda` or `virtualenv`) with the packages specified in the `requirements.txt` in the `transformers.js` repo and use the conversion script in the repo (command: `python scripts/convert.py --mode_id model_id_or_path --quantize`).
 The `--quantize` flag is optional in case you want to quantize the resulting model.
+         - If a model was converted without the `--quantize` flag being set, then `{quantize: false}` needs to be passed into the appropriate `AutoModel` class or `pipeline` class constructors. `transformers.js` will not look for quantized copies of the `.onnx` model files (see [here](https://github.com/xenova/transformers.js/blob/main/src/models.js#L123) in `PretrainedMixin.constructSession()`).
      - If you simply wish to convert the model to ONNX, use the conversion command from `optimum` (command: `optimum-cli export onnx --model_id model_id_or_path output_folder`).
  - It's also possible to run the necessary conversions from a docker image (`dockerfile` included in the repo).
 Use the following steps below to set up the environment:
      -
+ - Regarding converting Flan-T5 with `optimum-cli`
+     - Converting the xl and xxl versions of Flan-T5 took up too many resources for a regular computer (any device with 16GB of RAM).
+A device with 32GB of RAM may be able to convert the xl model but more than 64GB of RAM is going to be needed to convert the xxl model
+     - Original model size (according to this [medium article](https://medium.com/@koki_noda/try-language-models-with-python-google-ais-flan-t5-ba72318d3be6)):
+         - Flan T5 small - 80M (297MB on disk)
+         - Flan T5 base - 250M (948MB on disk)
+         - Flan T5 large - 780M (2.9GB on disk)
+         - Flan T5 xl - 3B (11GB on disk)
+         - Flan T5 xxl - 11B

 ### Converted models